borisding/universsr/README.md

 app.use(errorHandler({ json: true }));
 ```

-b) `logger.js` - A small custom logger which utilizes `morgan` middleware for http request logging and `fs.createWriteStream` for writing exception logs, respectively.
+b) `logger.js` - A small custom logger middleware which utilizes `morgan` and `winston` for http request and exception logging, respectively.

 ```js
 // logs all http requests in development